-For example, a coach can incorporate breathing techniques, meditation, body scans, visualizations, and more to help a client tap into their self-awareness.
+For example, a health coach can incorporate breathing techniques, meditation, body scans, visualizations, and more to help a client tap into their self-awareness.
 Incorporating these types of mindfulness techniques can have an array of benefits.
 These include grounding a client into the present moment, increasing awareness of their thoughts and feelings, and reducing stress and anxiety.

 Mindfulness techniques can vary and the right ones to use will strongly depend on the situation and the client.
 If using mindfulness in this way, coaches must ask permission from the client whether they are open to trying a technique so that the session remains client driven.